Vladimir the Incompetent

 That he has failed should really not come as a surprise.
 His past strategies have never seemed to work out in the way they were intended.
 What has characterised Putin’s foreign policy is his ability to react to short term opportunities while suffering longer term consequences.
 He has failed to correctly predict the reactions of his actions.
 Moreover, even the short term aims outside its borders have never been realised but have been spun cleverly to make a failure seem like a victory.

 The attempt to bring Georgia into the fold resulted only in the annexation of two peripheral provinces of Georgia and a strengthened resolve on the part of the Georgians to be closer to the West.
-Younger Georgians are now learning English and shunning Russian with a vengeance.
+Younger Georgians are now learning English with a vengeance.

-In Ukraine in 2014, the abortive attempt to keep pro-Russian President Yanukovich in power created a momentum that has culminated into current events.
+In Ukraine in 2014, the abortive attempt to keep President Yanukovich in power created a momentum that has culminated into current events.
 A little bit of Russian patience would have quite possibly resulted in Ukrainians becoming discontented with his successor and paved the way for a new pro-Russian leader.
-The East-West pendulum used to swing that way in Ukrainian politics, before Putin moved in to nudge it irrevocably Westwards.
-Shortly after Yanukovich fled to Russia, the Russian authorities proclaimed their project of annexing large swathes of southern Ukraine as ‘Novorossiya’.
-This plan was quietly shelved, and they ended up with two budget-sucking mini-provinces of Lugansk and Donetsk.
+The East-West pendulum used to swing that way in Ukrainian politics, before Putin moved in.
+Shortly after his failure to keep Yanukovich in power, the Russian authorities proclaimed their project of annexing large swathes of southern Ukraine as ‘Novorossiya’.
+This plan was quietly shelved, and they ended up with two budget-sucking mini provinces of Lugansk and Donetsk.

 Likewise in Belarus, Russian support for the immensely unpopular Lukashenko has tipped a largely complacent younger generation into active support for Western influence, growing resentment of Russia itself and renewed interest in the Belarusian language and Belarusian national symbols.
 All this makes it virtually impossible to voluntary incorporate Belarus back into the Russian empire.